stacks-network/docs/docs/nodes-and-miners/miner-costs-and-fees.md

 The `fuzzed_weighted_median_fee_rate` uses a median estimate from a window of the fees paid in the last `fee_rate_window_size` blocks.
 Estimates are then randomly "fuzzed" using uniform random fuzz of size up to `fee_rate_fuzzer_fraction` of the base estimate.

+There is also a [mining calculator](https://friedger.id/mining-calculator/) that can help you with this process.